 Good Guys With Guns

-It seems that too much credit is given to a little device comprising of a metal tube, a handle and a trigger mechanism when it comes to defining the virtues of a nation.
-It’s almost as if owning an object and fetishizing it, could make us better and more complete as citizens and as humans.
+It seems that a lot of credit is given to a little device comprising of a metal tube, a handle and a trigger mechanism when it comes to defining the virtues of a nation.
+It’s almost as if owning an object could make us more complete as citizens and as humans.
 Could it be because we look at it backwards: from the side of the tool instead of the side of the person who holds it?
 Would you let a hammer or a screwdriver define you as a person?

-A right to own guns is not a basic human right but a rather bizarre and whimsical luxury.
-If the government indeed became tyrannical, all human rights would disappear and the gun ownership would reveal itself for what it rally is: an expensive cosplay (see: tanks, drones and nukes).
+A right to own guns is not a basic human right but a luxury.
+If the government indeed became tyrannical, all rights would be suspended and the gun ownership would reveal itself for what it rally is: an expensive cosplay pitted against the full military arsenal.

 By All Means Be a Rebel

 We are who we are regardless of the tools we use.
 If the circumstances call for owning a gun then, by all means, get one but for crying out loud, don’t make such a big deal about it!
-Some of us might be tired of gun barrels being waved in our faces for no practical reason.
+Some of us might be tired of gun barrels being waved in our faces at every turn.
 It's unsolicited and rude!
 It's creepy!

 The Revolutionary War rebels owned their guns in the same way one owns a toothbrush.
-They certainly didn’t seem to want to "have sex with their guns", bless their weapons in churches or collect more of them than they can ever hold up.
+They certainly didn’t seem to want to bless their weapons in churches or collect more of them than they can ever hold up.

 If we think we would feel vulnerable and hopeless without a gun, then it might be time to rethink our approach to life and accept that this might be our mental baseline to start with: being vulnerable and hopeless.
-From there we would have to start to work towards being the best and the strongest person we can be and towards acquiring the best tools to help that person transpire without becoming DEPENDENT on them.
+From there we would have to start to work towards being the strongest person we can be, towards acquiring the best tools to help that person transpire without becoming DEPENDENT on them.

 The rebels of the Warsaw Uprising in the 40’s didn’t have guns until they woke their spirit of rebellion and organized themselves to acquire the arsenal to beat the occupying forces with.
 A little hint: it wasn't just guns.
-They obviously didn't have a right to own these weapons but that's the very thing: when you are oppressed by a regime, such luxuries are out of the question so you just GET THE DAMN GUN and fight.
+They obviously didn't have a right to own these weapons but that's the very thing: when you are oppressed by a regime, such luxuries are out of the question so you just GET THE DAMN GUN or make a Molotov cocktail.

 One More Thing